city

 1. Patio

-On your patio, imagine paradise with natural limestone paving.
+Imagine paradise with a natural limestone patio design.
 Warm tan pavers laid in an organic pattern create a welcoming outdoor living space.
 The natural ridges and variations in the stone reflect the beauty of nature.
 Limestone's neutral tones allow for diverse decorating options.

 2. Garden Borders